ekkus93/sparkle_motion/docs/IMPLEMENTATION_TASKS.md

   - Upstream includes watermarking; include `watermarked` flag and provide optional extraction script references in docs.

 - Security & policy:
   - The upstream repo includes a disclaimer—do not use for harmful content.
-Ensure the agent decision layer (`tts_agent`) enforces policy checks (content moderation) and logs policy events.
+Ensure the agent decision layer (`tts_stage`) enforces policy checks (content moderation) and logs policy events.

 Where to look upstream for implementation details and examples: